 No, under the MRVP a minor is not entitled to free education.
-However, if main applicant acquires a work permit, his/her children would be entitled to free primary and secondary education in state schools.
+However, if the main applicant or spouse acquires a work permit in Malta, his/her children can apply for an exemption of fees under the applicable single work permit legislation (SL 217.17) and the Education Act.